tyc-group15/hangman/README.md

  hangman web app made with react

 # how to run
-:exclamation_mark: in cmd line, do the following
+:exclamation: in cmd line, do the following
 - navigate to the folder where you've cloned this repo
 - `npm install`
 - `npm start`